claudioperez/FEDEASdoc/docs/examples/lim_evol.md

 1. Shear interaction is negligible.
 2. Planar sections remain plane under deformation.
-3. For doubly symmetric sections, flexure occurs about a principle axis.
+3. For doubly symmetric sections, flexure occurs about a principal axis.
-4. For singly symmetric sections, flexure occurs about the asymmetric principle axis.
+4. For singly symmetric sections, flexure occurs about the asymmetric principal axis.

 An implementation is developed and examples are presented for a perfectly plastic rectangular homogeneous section, but the generalization of this case is relatively straight forward.